Why You Should Protect Your Small Business With a Trademark

 As we mentioned before, a trademark is a form of protection.
 If you have an established business but haven't secured trademarks, your business is left exposed.
 Another business could actually replicate your logo and phrases.

 Worse still, if they managed to obtain the trademarks before you, you could be forced to stop using them.
-It would all depend on who established a claim to the IP first, and can prove it.
+At that point, things can turn into a messy fight over who used the mark first, where it was used, and who can prove it.
 If they take your idea and then establish a claim before you, then you could potentially have a serious problem on your hands.

 Or in another way, it could mean that you would have built up a successful brand only for someone to take it away.
 Keep in mind that this can happen accidentally too.
 It does not always mean that someone was being malicious.
 Adding a trademark for your brand helps protect you from both the innocent and the more ill-natured characters out there.